avsingh999/nd303-c1-advanced-python-techniques-project-starter-solution/README.md

 `filters.py`

-1. Implement Date Class and write overrride get method of AttributeFilter.
+1. Implement Date Class and write override get method of AttributeFilter.
 2. return date type object of that requested approach.
-3. Create Distance, Velocity, Hazardous, Diameter class and overrider get method and return required data for each class filter.
+3. Create Distance, Velocity, Hazardous, Diameter class and override get method and return required data for each class filter.

 `create_filter_function(..)`
 1. Create class Object for requested filter using operator and value.